hackmcgill/mchacks6/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 ### What does this implement/fix?
 Explain your changes.
-A short consise description of the problem that you are solving and how you did it.
+A short concise description of the problem that you're solving and how you did it.

 ### Does this close any currently open issues?
 - Closes #420